 I am approaching 2000 words…so here you go.
-I could rant about this woman all day and what a terrible choice she is.
-Maybe we should start a gofundme campaign to raise $10million for me to give to Trump, and he’ll appoint me?
+I could rant about this woman all day and her terrible choice.
+Maybe we should start a gofundme page to raise $10 million for me to give to Trump, and he’ll appoint me?

 - What you need to know about Betsy DeVos